MingweiSamuel/TeemoJS/README.md

 ### `config` Object

-- `prefix` [interpolated string]: String containing the protocol and host without a trailing forward slash.
-May have one `%s` for the region or none if the API has no separate regions.
 - `retries` [int]: Number of times to retry request if the request fails with a retriable error.
 Zero for no retires.
 - `maxConcurrent` [int]: Maximum live requests to allow.
 - `distFator` [float 0..1]: Factor to multiply rate limits by.
 This can be changed at any time using the `api.setDistFactor(x)` method.
 For example, if your API key was distributed across two computers, you could set this to 0.5.
+- `key` [OPTIONAL string]: Overrides the `key` argument passed into the constructor.
+Do not set unless you actually use this key.

+Only modify the following properties if you know what you're doing.

+- `prefix` [interpolated string]: String containing the protocol and host without a trailing forward slash.
+May have one `%s` for the region or none if the API has no separate regions.
 - `defaultBucket` [object]: Configuration options for a rate limit's default bucket.
 This bucket remains in use until the actual rate limit is detected via headers.
 Must have `timespan` (in milliseconds) and `limit`.
 - `rateLimitTypeApplication` [object]: Rate limit type object for the application rate limit.
 Containing strings `name`, `headerLimit`, and `headerCount`. `name` is the name of the rate limit used for detecting which type caused a 429. `headerLimit` and `headerCount` are header names for the max rate limit and rate limit count respectively.
 - `rateLimitTypeMethod` [object/null]: Same as `rateLimitTypeApplication` but for method rate limits.
 May be null if the API does not have per-method rate limits.